 thought she had her act together, taking the safe and sensible option, but then she said they often house-sit for people and have spent many months in Canada, Sweden, America and the UK!
 She said the only problem was she doesn't possess a coat so has to visit charity shops as soon as she arrives anywhere to get kitted out, and she has to be somewhere on a bus route because neither she nor her husband drive any more.
 How adventurous!

-The group of people coming to see the penguins grew so large in the end it was standing room only.
+The group of people coming to see the pelicans grew so large in the end it was standing room only.
 Who knew there were so many visitors in Kalbarri?
 Two volunteers arrived with buckets of fish, gave us a little talk, then the first pelican flew in, shortly followed by a couple more.
 Fish were passed around for everyone to have a chance to feed them and it was great fun, especially for the youngsters there.
 And all they asked for, in return, was a voluntary donation of one or two dollars (a gold coin donation) to replenish the fish supplies.
 Lovely.

 We did a fair bit of exploring in Kalbarri and their major sights were fairly

 local.
 We saw the Natural Bridge, Eagle Gorge, Island Rock, Chinaman's Rock and the Shellhouse Grandstand.
 They made the best of what they had and the hilly coastline made everything very scenic.
 We topped up our liquid supplies, including putting petrol in the car, which we noticed was 20 cents per litre more expensive than in Perth.
 Time would tell that we should have been thankful it was only 20 cents as the further away from Perth we got the more the fuel cost!
 We shouldn't have been surprised as the huge distances involved add massively to the cost of transportation.
 We thought it was a small price to pay to spend time in this super country.